cloudlinux/imunify360-documentation/docs/command_line_interface/README.md

 **Example:**

-The following command adds IP address 12.34.56.78 to the blocked port 5555 for tcp connections with a comment <span class="notranslate">'Some comment'</span>:
+The following command blocks port tcp 5555 to all IPs except 12.34.56.78 with a comment <span class="notranslate">'Some comment'</span>:

 <div class="notranslate">